SSA Con Policies

 In addition to communicating with SSA staff and volunteers, please look out for each other.
 Don't leave people alone with others who are clearly bothering them.
 Make sure you are setting a good example.

-In addition to the general comment feedback forms, we will provide a comment box on the registration table.
+For any and all feedback, we will provide a box on the registration table for both the provided feedback forms as well as for any other feedback.
 Please feel free to leave any comments there.
 Please be aware that we will not be reviewing those comments until after the conference.